SQL API

 2

-• When the value of cluster is name, use ${cluster:singlequote}:
+• When the cluster value is a name, use ${cluster:singlequote}:

 cluster = [deepflow-a, deepflow-b]